harvic3/nodetskeleton/README.md

 #### Validations functions (new feature 🤩)

-The validation functions extend the `IsValidEntry` method to inject `small functions` created for your `own needs`.
+The validation functions extend the `isValidEntry` method to inject `small functions` created for your `own needs`.

 The philosophy of this tool is that it adapts to your own needs and not that you adapt to it.

-To do this the `IsValidEntry function` input value key pair also accepts `array of small functions` that must perform a specific task with the parameter to be validated.
+To do this the `isValidEntry function` input value key pair also accepts `array of small functions` that must perform a specific task with the parameter to be validated.

 #### Observation